hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 review it.
 Either way, the rule is simple: **automate the edits; keep the final tests and release decision outside the program being edited.**

-The earlier refund comparison used a developer-supplied hook.
-The live hill climb used a model to make the cartridge edits.
-The development loop above is the general pattern supported by the same interfaces.
+The earlier refund comparison used a hook written by a developer.
+The live hill climb used a model to edit the cartridge.
+The same design supports both ways of working.

 ## Start with one agent